vecnet/om/README.md

 # System requirements

-This Django project has been tested on Windows 8 x64 and CentOS 7
+This Django project has been tested on Windows 8 x64, RedHat 7 and CentOS 7

-* Django 1.8
+* Django 1.11
 * Python 2.7
 * PostgreSQL 9.4
 * Apache 2.4